dward2/BME547/syllabus.md

 </table>

 All work is due by the date and time posted in Sakai.
-No late submissions will be accepted without prior approval for an excused reason.
-You will be given the opportunity to submit *one* assignment up to 48 hours late for any reason without penalty if you notify me that you are utilizing that option before the deadline via e-mail.
+No late submissions will be accepted without prior written approval for an excused reason.
+You will be given the opportunity to submit *one* assignment (not including the Final Project) up to 48 hours late for any reason without penalty if you notify me that you are utilizing that option before the deadline via e-mail.

 ## Class Schedule
-The course schedule is very likely to change depending on progress throughout the semester.
-The updated [schedule](schedule.md) will always be available in the GitHub course repository.
+The course schedule is likely to change depending on progress throughout the semester.
+The [schedule](schedule.md) will always be available in the GitHub course repository, but is always subject to change.
 Assume there will be lecture every class period even if no topic is shown on the schedule.

 ## Distributed Version Control Software (git)
 Software management is a ubiquitous tool in any engineering project, and this